software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 4
 >
 > Come up with tasks for the third user story, "As a user I want the reading recommendations to be listed from newest to oldest so that I can find the latest recommendations quickly".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
+Take a look at the exercise 11 to get tips for the implementation.

 {: .important-title }